-Service users who are currently using secondary Mental Health services and carers who are caring for someone who is using the service.
+Service users who are currently using East London Foundation Trust services and carers who are caring for someone who is using the service.

 To find out more about People Participation, or get someone to contact you, please contact your local People Participation Lead: